 Looking for more?
 How about roast pork, which is a specialty of Chinatown, even though most places aren't that good at it.
 Big Wong King does my current favorite, both meaty ribs and tender boneless cuts, neither overly sweet.
 Or how about hot pot at Hou Yi, where the chili-laced broth is seriously fiery, enough to build up a sweat to fight summer heat.

-There's great clay pot rice at Yummy Noodles, something of a Chinese paella with a burnished crackly crust on the bottom of the bowl.
-And if you want to give congee a go, Congee Village is a whole restaurant based on it (stick to congee-based meals for best results).
+If you want to give congee a go, Congee Village is a whole restaurant based on it (stick to congee-based meals for best results).

 Sweets, Tea, and Coffee